angular/components/src/lib/stepper/stepper.md

 ### Types of steps

 #### Optional step
-If completion of a step in linear stepper is not required, then `optional` attribute can be set on `md-step`.
+If completion of a step in linear stepper is not required, then the `optional` attribute can be set on `md-step`.

 #### Editable step
-By default, steps are editable, which means users can return to previously completed steps and edit their responses. `editable="true"` can be set on `md-step` to change the default
+By default, steps are editable, which means users can return to previously completed steps and edit their responses. `editable="true"` can be set on `md-step` to change the default.

 #### Completed step
-By default, `completed` attribute of a step returns `true` if the step is valid (in case of linear stepper) and the user has interacted with the step.
+By default, the `completed` attribute of a step returns `true` if the step is valid (in case of linear stepper) and the user has interacted with the step.
 The user, however, can also override this default `completed` behavior by setting the `completed` attribute as needed.